C-Dog346/PRCount/README.md

 **Requests Library**: PR Count uses the requests library to make HTTP requests.
 If you haven't installed it yet, you can install it using the following command:

+*DISCLAIMER - this application was developed on Windows and has not been tested on MacOS.
+It should work on both but you never know...*

 ```bash
 pip install requests
 ```